Vorbunker: Events

 The first air-raid drills for the Berlin central government district, which included the Reich Chancellery, occurred in the autumn of 1937.
 The protocol for the drills stated, in part:To carry out the air raid drills, a precise regulation is required for the three office buildings, Wilhelmstraße 77, Wilhelmstraße 78 and Voßstraße 1 ...
 The officials and residents of Wilhelmstraße 78 and Voßstraße 1 can go to the substitute shelters in Wilhelmstraße 78 and Voßstraße 1.
 The inhabitants of the Reich Chancellor House, Wilhelmstraße 77, will use the shelter under the ballroom.

 The only residents of Wilhelmstraße 77 were Hitler and his bodyguards, adjutants, orderlies and servants.
 It is unknown if the Vorbunker was used before January 1945.
 Hitler transferred his headquarters to the Führerbunker in Berlin on 16 January 1945, where he (along with his influential private secretary, Reichsleiter Martin Bormann and others), remained until the end of April.
-Thereafter, the Vorbunker was used by various military officers and housed men from Hitler's personal bodyguard.
+After 16 January the Vorbunker was used by various military officers and housed men from Hitler's personal bodyguard.
 In April 1945, as the Battle in Berlin raged on, Joseph Goebbels showed his strong support for Hitler by moving his family into the Vorbunker.
 He occupied a room in the Führerbunker which had recently been vacated by Hitler's personal physician, Theodor Morell.
 Two rooms in the Vorbunker were used for food supply.
-Constanze Manziarly, Hitler's personal cook/dietitian, made meals in the kitchen, which was equipped with a refrigerator and a wine store.
+Hitler's personal dietitian, Constanze Manziarly prepared meals in the kitchen, which was equipped with a refrigerator and a wine store.

 On the evening of 1 May 1945, Goebbels arranged for an SS dentist, Helmut Kunz, to inject his six children with morphine so that when they were unconscious, an ampule of cyanide could be crushed in each of their mouths.
 According to Kunz's later testimony, he gave the children morphine injections but it was Magda Goebbels and SS-Obersturmbannführer Ludwig Stumpfegger, Hitler's personal doctor, who administered the cyanide.